At your service: experience service robots live

 The joint pavilion is implemented in cooperation with VDMA R+A and supported by Fraunhofer IPA.
 It is structured according to the relevant fields of application and offers opportunities for exciting hands-on experiences that form the basis for further technical discussions and concrete investment decisions.

 The transport robots by PAL Robotics support production intralogistics.
 They are available with various chassis types and superstructures to support loads depending on the use case.
 The Tiago robotic assistant is even able to autonomously recognize and grasp required objects with its arms.
+With its Cary, Metralabs offers a flexible transport robot that independently picks up the loads to be transported.
+Its colleague Tory independently carries out inventory, for example in retail stores.
 Apart from logistics, floor cleaning also plays an important role in industrial application scenarios.
 This is where CR700 by Adlatus shines as it autonomously performs its tasks in various indoor facilities.

 In addition to various robots for use in completed buildings, the Italian Institute of Technology IIT also presents a robot for construction sites.
 It provides support in lifting and transporting heavy objects, and in marking walls for further processing.
 Your application is not mentioned here?
 Learn what else our exhibitors have in the pipeline – and develop additional future use cases with the community on site.